-^{5.} Debts held on the balance sheets of official sector institutions - which include supranational institutions, central banks and certain government-owned or controlled banks - may not always be treated the same as debts held by private investors and lenders.
-When it is known that an obligation is held by official sector institutions as well as other investors, a rating (short-term or long-term) assigned to that obligation reflects only the credit risks faced by non-official sector investors.
+^{5.} Debts held on the balance sheets of official sector institutions - which include supranational institutions, central banks and certain governmentowned or controlled banks - may not always be treated the same as debts held by private investors and lenders.
+When it is known that an obligation is held by official sector institutions as well as other investors, a rating (shortterm or long-term) assigned to that obligation reflects only the credit risks faced by non-official sector investors.

-^{6.} For information on how to obtain a Moody's credit rating, including private and unpublished credit ratings, please see Moody's Investors Service Products.
+For information on how to obtain a Moody's credit rating, including private and unpublished credit ratings, please see Moody's Investors Service Products.
 Please note that Moody's always reserves the right to choose not to assign or maintain a credit rating for its own business reasons.
+Like other global scale ratings, (sf) ratings reflect both the likelihood of a

-^{7.} Like other global scale ratings, (sf) ratings reflect both the likelihood of a default and the expected loss suffered in the event of default.
-Ratings are assigned based on a rating committee's assessment of a security's expected loss rate (default probability multiplied by expected loss severity), and may be subject to the constraint that the final expected loss rating assigned would not be more than a certain number of notches, typically three to five notches, above the rating that would be assigned based on an assessment of default probability alone.
+A clicke other global scale langs, (si) ratings reliect both the interimbol of a default and the expected loss suffered in the event of default.
+Ratings are assigned based on a rating committee's assessment of a security's expected loss rate (default probability multiplied by expected loss rate ing assigned would not be more than a certain number of notches, typically three to five notches, above the rating that would be assigned based on an assessment of default probability alone.
 The magnitude of this constraint may vary with the level of the rating, the seasoning of the transaction, and the uncertainty around the assessments of expected loss and probability of default.